Davej66/moving-forward/README.md

 ##### Clients

 - Clients to be able to add a profile picture.
-- Add additional information such as hobbies and skills, and when selected by the client this information would be available on a community page.
+- Add additional information such as hobbies and skills, and when selected by the client this information would be available on a community skills bank page.
 To exchange social or commercial assisatnace to other memebers and to the groups supported by the website.
 - To be able to contact the local groups and store these messages.
-- Facetime or similiar these groups.
+- Facetime or similiar app these groups.
-- This greater interaction will allow those clients who have skills or time to offer additional help to these groups.
+- This greater interaction will allow those customers who have skills or time to offer additional help to these groups.

-Develope greater links to the individual charities and local groups to the customer to create greater bonds.
+Develop greater links to the individual charities and local groups to the customer to create greater bonds.

 ## **Technology Used**